|

 of the absolute divorce, or the judicial decree of annulment or

 declaration of nullity of his or her previous marriage.
+In case the death certificate cannot

 be secured, the party shall make an affidavit setting forth this